darthoctopus/zvrk/Writeup/referee reports/2_reply.md

 > As written above, this Section can and should be removed from the paper.

 We point out that the interpretation of observational results is a fundamental part of science, and up to this section, all of the presented analysis has so far been the taking of raw observations, and their distillation into increasingly sparse sets of derived quantities, with little astrophysical interpretation.
 Such interpretation is, by design, deferred to this section.
 By recommending its removal, the referee is in effect asking that we write a different paper, of severely diminished astrophysical (as opposed to observational) interest.
 Likewise, the arguments presented in this section rely on many parts of Sections 2 and 3.
-Were it to be separated out into a different paper, that paper would be essentially unreadable without either significant repetition of the contents of the preceding sections, or forcing the reader to consult this one side-by-side.
+Were it to be separated out into a different paper, that paper would have no intrinsic evidentiary basis, and thus would be essentially unreadable without either significant repetition of the contents of our preceding sections, or forcing the reader to consult this one side-by-side.
 Thus, following the referee's suggestion to remove this section would be of very significant detriment to the scientific value of our work (whether in one paper or two), contrary to the referee's advertised goal of improving its quality.

 This being the case, we would appreciate if the referee would justify this request.
-We observe that none of their comments specifically concern making a case for removing this section; the referee's only engagements with its substance (rather than its presentation) are built on misrepresentations of its content.
+We observe that none of their comments about this section specifically concern making a case for removing it, nor splitting it off into a new paper; the referee's only engagements with its substance (rather than its presentation) are built on misrepresentations of its content.

 > Pay attention to avoid imprecise sentences as
 > - 'Since we have only measured Zvrk's present state' (line 950)